Last updated June 2026

-The Bath House was constructed in 1908 by the New Zealand Government as a luxury therapeutic bathing facility, capitalising on Rotorua’s geothermal waters during the spa tourism boom of the early twentieth century.
-Designed in the Tudor Revival style by architect J. Campbell, the building features distinctive half-timbered gables, red brick, and ornamental chimneys that made it one of the most distinctive government buildings in New Zealand.
-It was the premier thermal bathing establishment in the country at the time of its opening and remained in use as a bathhouse until 1966, when it was repurposed as the Rotorua Museum of Art and History.
+The Bath House was built in 1908 by the New Zealand Government as a luxury thermal bathing facility during the early twentieth-century spa tourism boom.
+Designed in the Tudor Revival style, it features half-timbered gables, red brick, and ornamental chimneys.
+It operated as a bathhouse until 1966, after which it became the Rotorua Museum of Art and History.

-The building is set within Government Gardens — a formal park featuring manicured lawns, a rose garden, a bowling green, and direct lake frontage on Lake Rotorua.
-Even while the museum is closed, the Government Gardens remain open and the exterior of the Bath House is visible and photographable from the grounds.
+The building sits within Government Gardens, a formal park with lawns, a rose garden, bowling green, and frontage on Lake Rotorua.
+The gardens remain open to the public, allowing visitors to view the exterior of the Bath House even while construction continues inside.

 The Earthquake Strengthening Project